kachristensen/Current-Dnd-Campaigns/Session Notes/13 - Title - July 13th, 2025.md

 		- fiendish crow--doesn't look familiar with me but the rune are abyssal, meant to contain.
 Spoke to us somehow telepathically?
 Asked for its freedom from the cage and spell trapping it
 		- Experimentation room, Rem also sensed a fiendish vibe from black liquid - Test Serum F. Last person to take it was Jonas himself.
 		- Something from a cage burst out and ate some food, destroyed stuff.
 2 dead bodies, old and rotted.
 One near an incinerator.
 	- Crow - named Porto.
 He was summoned here to provide information.
+I suggested we join forces, wanted to be friends.
+He's a demon.
+		-